 With only three prior owners and 9,960 original miles, the Corvette was originally purchased by GM executive L.H.
 Klaasen from Grosse Pointe, MI, and received a February 1968 courtesy delivery through Ed Rinke Chevrolet in Centerline, MI.
 The tank sticker order copy shows Mr. Klaasen’s name and notes GM Employee – Class A Discount.
-Klassen requested Firestone tires and is so noted below his name on the order copy.
+Klassen requested Firestone tires, and it is so noted below his name on the order copy.
 He kept the car for a short time, selling it to his neighbor Mr. Sytsma in late 1968.
-Sytsma used the car sparingly, and in 1973 decided to do a brake job in his home garage.
-He put the car up on jack stands and time flew by!
+Sytsma used the car sparingly and, in 1973, decided to do a brake job in his home garage.
+He put the car up on jack stands, and time flew by!
 Forty-five years later, in August of 2018, the car was removed from those jack stands!
-Sytsma would periodically start the car and fortunately retained most of the original paperwork!
+Sytsma would periodically start the car and, fortunately, retained most of the original paperwork!

 Greg Horton’s 1968 from Warrenton, MO

-Originally ordered by Joseph Jaskula of Oswego, NY as an L88, it was changed to an L89 due to concerns about fuel costs according to Joseph’s surviving brother.
+Originally ordered by Joseph Jaskula of Oswego, NY, as an L88, it was changed to an L89 due to concerns about fuel costs, according to Joseph’s surviving brother.
 It was delivered on February 23, 1968, at Palmer’s Granite Garage in Fulton, NY.
 Jaskula sold the car to the second owner in 1970.
-It went to Florida in 1971 and changed owners in early 1983, late 1983, 1984, to New Jersey in 1994, 2000, when I acquired the car in 2015.
+It went to Florida in 1971 and changed owners in early 1983, late 1983, and 1984, to New Jersey in 1994 and 2000, when I acquired the car in 2015.

-Aside from its leather interior, it is a base optioned car with radio delete.
+Aside from its leather interior, it is a base optioned car with radio deletion.

 All of these cars were featured in the January 2020 issue of Vette Vues Magazine.